hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 ###### Roster Public API

-A new method will be added to the platform API to allow the App submit a Candidate Roster to the platform:
+A new method will be added to the platform API to allow the App to submit a Candidate Roster to the platform:

 ```java
 //in SwirldState